shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 ---

 ## Performance & Parallel Processing
-Our pipeline's current bottleneck lies in the Python code within YOLO.track (the object detection library we use), which is challenging to parallelize effectively.
+Our pipeline's current bottleneck lies in the Python code within YOLO.track (the object detection library we use), which is challenging to parallelize effectively in a single process.

 However, when you have high-performance hardware you can use the command line (see above) to processes multiple videos simultaneously.
 Alternatively you can launch multiple instances of the GUI.

+We tested speeds of about 60 to 110 fps for 8k 8bit vr videos when running a single process.
+Which translates to faster then realtime processing already.
+However, running in parallel mode we tested speeds of about 160 to 190 frames per second (for object detection).
+Meaning processing times of about 20 to 30 minutes for 8bit 8k VR videos for the complete process.
+More then twice the speed of realtime!

+Keep in mind your results may vary as this is very dependent on your hardware.
+Cuda capable cards will have an advantage here.
+However, since the pipeline is largely CPU and video decode bottlenecked a top of the line card like the 4090 is not required to get similar results.
+Having enough VRAM to run 3-6 processes, paired with a good CPU, will speed things up considerably though.

 **Important considerations:**
-- Each instance requires the YOLO model to load, so monitor your VRAM usage to determine how many instances your hardware can support.
-For example, an NVIDIA RTX 4090 can handle up to six instances simultaneously.
+- Each instance requires the YOLO model to load which means you'll need to keep checks on your VRAM to see how many you can load.
 - The optimal number of instances depends on a combination of factors, including your CPU, GPU, RAM, and system configuration.
 So experiment with different setups to find the ideal configuration for your hardware! 😊

 ---